acl-org/eacl-2026/_pages/calls/srw/srw-guidelines.md

 ## Limit on First-Author Submissions

-**Each first author** is limited to submitting **no more than one (1) paper** to EACL SRW 2026.
-This policy is in place to ensure that all students have an equal opportunity to present their work and receive feedback.
+**Each first author** is limited to submitting **no more than two (2) papers** to EACL SRW 2026, **provided they are of different submission types.** This policy is in place to ensure that all students have an equal opportunity to present their work and receive feedback.
+Specifically, each individual may submit **up to one paper** for "Thesis Proposal" and **up to one paper** for "Research Paper".

-If an author is found to have submitted more than one paper as the first author, all submissions from that author will be desk-rejected without review.
+If an author is found to have submitted more than the allowed limit (e.g., two research papers), all submissions from that author will be desk-rejected without review.
 This policy applies only to the first author; co-authors may be involved in multiple submissions as long as they are not the first author.

 ## Use of AI Writing Assistance